 All students living in residence halls on campus are required to be on a meal plan.
-The options available to each student depend on his or her hall assignment and his or her class standing.
+The options available to each student depend on class standing as well as hall assignment.
 Please visit www.nmu.edu/housing/mealplans for more information.
 You may also contact NMU Dining Services.

 Can I build a loft?

 When do the residence halls close?
 Can I stay in my room over the breaks?

-Residence halls are closed for the Thanksgiving Break (Wednesday until Sunday) and for the Spring Break (typically the first week of March), but students may make arrangements with their resident adviser to stay in their rooms during both breaks.
+Residence halls are closed for the Thanksgiving Break and for the Spring Break, but students may make arrangements to stay in their rooms during both breaks.
 Residence hall staff will let students know how to sign up to stay.